Authentication

 Return the project ID.

-Return the organization credentials or the application default credentials.
+Return the organization credentials, application default credentials or user credentials.

-If the obtained credentials does not have the necessary scopes, an OAuth 2.0 flow is triggered.
-The client ID and client secret are loaded from Secret Manager as a string-encoded JSON object with the client_id and client_secret keys.
-The client ID and client secret can be obtained by creating a new OAuth 2.0 desktop client in Google Cloud console (under https://console.cloud.google.com/apis/credentials).
+client_idandclient_secretkeys.
+The client ID and client secret can be obtained by creating a new OAuth 2.0 desktop client in Google Cloud console (under https://console.cloud.google.com/apis/credentials).- Parameters:

 Return the organization name.